-Making float level adjustments requires the removal of the SmartCarb[®] from the vehicle in order to remove the Float Bowl.
+Making float level adjustments requires the removal of the SmartCarb® from the vehicle in order to remove the Float Bowl.

-- A. Make sure the fuel valve (petcock) at the tank is turned OFF and then completely drain the SmartCarb[®] of fuel prior to uninstalling it from the vehicle. - B. Loosen the hose clamps on the intake manifold and the airboot.
-Rotate the SmartCarb[®] toward you for easier access to the cap. - C. Make sure the fuel valve (petcock) is turned to the OFF position and remove the fuel line from the fuel inlet on the SmartCarb[®]. - D. Remove the cap, throttle return spring, cable retainer, and slide from the SmartCarb[®] by removing the four (4) cap screws with a 3mm Allen wrench.
+- A. Make sure the fuel valve (petcock) at the tank is turned OFF and then completely drain the SmartCarb® of fuel prior to uninstalling it from the vehicle. - B. Loosen the hose clamps on the intake manifold and the airboot.
+Rotate the SmartCarb® toward you for easier access to the cap. - C. Make sure the fuel valve (petcock) is turned to the OFF position and remove the fuel line from the fuel inlet on the SmartCarb®. - D. Remove the cap, throttle return spring, and slide from the SmartCarb® by removing the 3 cap screws with a 2.5mm Allen wrench.

-Adjusting the Float Level
+Checking the Float Level (continued)

-- E. Remove the hose clamps and then remove the SmartCarb[®] from the intake manifold and airboot by pulling it toward or into the airboot and twisting it to the side and out.
-Keep the SmartCarb[®] upright to avoid spilling any fuel out of the fuel inlet. - While holding the SmartCarb[®] upright, remove the four (4) Float Bowl socket head screws using a 4mm Allen wrench.
+- E. Remove the hose clamps and then remove the SmartCarb® from the manifold and airbox.
+Keep the SmartCarb® upright to avoid spilling any fuel out of the fuel inlet. - F. While holding the SmartCarb® upright, remove the 3 Float Bowl socket head screws using a 4mm Allen wrench.